 Glad you asked!
-Degenerative Disc Disease (DDD) is fundamentally a very natural part of the aging process, and one way or another all people experience a degree of the condition.
-Whether through age or injury, the condition means an intervertebral disc is degenerating – typically in the lumbar and cervical regions.
-Then, this degenerated disc can start trouble leading to the breakdown of other tissue (osteoporosis), herniations, bulging discs, or spinal stenosis.
+Degenerative Disc Disease (DDD) is fundamentally a very natural part of the aging process and one way or another all people experience a degree of the condition.
+Whether through age or injury, the condition means an intervertebral disc is degenerating, typically in the lumbar and cervical regions.
+Then, this degenerated disc may start trouble leading to the breakdown of other parts of a joint (osteoporosis), herniations, bulging discs, or spinal stenosis.

-Firstly, pain/tingling/numbness that may or may not get worse over time.
+First, pain, tingling, and numbness that may or may not get worse over time may occur.
 For some it comes and goes (perhaps during work) and isn’t much of a bother.
-For others, the condition can lead to debilitating episodes of pain – in the morning, when bending over, at the gym, after prolonged sitting, etc. During these episodes, folks often feel like their back has “gone out” due to reactive muscle spasms.
+For others, the condition can lead to debilitating episodes of pain – in the morning, while bending over, at the gym, after prolonged sitting, etc. During these episodes, folks often feel like the back has “gone out” due to reactive muscle spasms.
 Symptoms can vary depending on the person, and location of the degenerated disc.

 Aging for most, or in other words the slow degeneration of discs through the loss of disc fluid and tiny tears or cracks in the outer annulus layer.
-This translates into less flexibility/stability and eventually bulges and herniations.
-Bone spurs are also common as a result of the vertebrae being too close to one another, inflammation, pain, and impacted nerve function.
+This translates into less flexibility and stability and may eventually lead to bulges or herniations.
+Bone spurs are also common as a result of the vertebrae being too close to one another causing inflammation, pain, and impacted nerve function.
 Sudden injuries and trauma can kickstart degeneration as well.
 Some common risk factors include: